 Permanent Life Insurance

-How Much Life Insurance Should New Parents Purchase?
+How Much Life Insurance Do New Parents Need?

 As a new parent, there are several factors to consider as you figure out how much life insurance you need to purchase, including: